uncenter/uncenter.dev/src/posts/npm-install-everything.md

 ---
 tags: ['npm']
 title: npm install everything
-description: How we made a package that dependends on every single NPM package.
+description: How we made a package that depends on every single NPM package.
 date: 2023-12-30
 edited: 2023-12-30
 comments: true